IntegratedSalad/LocalChat/design.md

 BV - BonVoyage, suite name
 LocalChat is an application providing simple messaging utility over mDNS.
-FileSharing is an application providing simple file exchaning utility over mDNS.
+FileSharing is an application providing simple file exchanging utility over mDNS.

+There should be also a CLI tool offering the same functionality.
+But maybe just focus on the GUI application.
+First step is to allow sharing messages. ?And maybe encryption of these messages?
 ## Classes
 ## Class 'BVService'
 Description: